 - Snorkeling gear and life jackets

-There are 3 set times available throughout the day for the Bacalar sailing tour and they are 9:00 am, 1:00 pm or 3:00 pm and the tour goes for approximately 3 – 4 hours.
+There are two set times available throughout the day for the Bacalar sailing tour and you can choose either 11:00 am or 3:00 pm and the tour goes for approximately 3 hours.

-Watching the sunrise over the lagoon is a must on your list of what to do in Bacalar.
+Watching the sunrise is a must on your list of what to do in Bacalar.
 Most accommodations have private docks on the edge of Laguna Bacalar which is the perfect place to watch the sunrise.

-Alternatively, if your accommodation isn’t located directly on the lagoon, there are a number of public docks to watch the sunrise in Bacalar which can be found on Calle 14, Calle 16 and Calle 18.
+Alternatively, if your accommodation isn’t located directly on the lagoon, there are a number of public docks to watch the sunrise which can be found on Calle 14, Calle 16, and Calle 18.

-I personally stayed at Blue Bird Hotel which is situated on the edge of Bacalar Lagoon on the southern end of town and watching the sunrise here was incredible!
+I personally stayed at Blue Bird Hotel which is situated on the edge of the lagoon on the southern end of town and watching the sunrise here was incredible!

-They also have stand up paddleboards, kayaks and over the water hammocks for guests to use free of charge which makes for the ultimate Instagram-worthy photo at sunrise.
+They also have stand-up paddleboards, kayaks, and over-the-water hammocks for guests to use free of charge, making for the ultimate Instagram-worthy photo at sunrise.

-For all the drone pilots out there, Bacalar Lagoon is drone heaven and some of the best features of the lagoon to shoot from above are the several cenotes dotted along the shoreline.
+For all the drone pilots out there, the lagoon is drone heaven and some of the best features to shoot from above are the several cenotes dotted along the shoreline.